isomerpages/moe-blangahrisepri/_our-curriculum/Infocomm Technology.md

 <img src="/images/br-junior-reporter_20230308_img_2259-scaled.jpeg">
 <h4 style="text-align: left;"><strong>Developing Self-Directed and Collaborative Learners</strong></h4>
 <img src="/images/br-junior-reporter_20230331_img_2823-scaled.jpeg">
-<p>“We are going to go to the Computer Lab today!”
-It is the students’ weekly lesson in the computer lab and they got ready excitedly.
-Teachers engage the students in blended learning whereby they have the opportunity to learn at their own pace and discover new knowledge.
-In addition, students extend their learning through collaboration with their peers and share ideas to gain new perspectives in online activities.
-As learning can take place anytime and anywhere, students are able to access the learning materials from home too.</p>
+<p>“We will be using the iPads for the next segment of the lesson and go through some of your homework - in Student Learning Space (SLS) and your workbook!” - This instruction never fails to get our students excited!
+Our teachers engage students in blended and flipped learning, whereby students are given the opportunity to explore concepts through self-directed learning at home.
+They deepen their knowledge and understanding when they are back in the classrooms through face-to-face discussions and collaborations.
+The classrooms are filled with lively and engaging discussions, where our students are sharing their ideas gleaned from SLS. </p>
 <p><strong>Effectiveness of ICT-based lessons</strong></p>
 <img src="/images/2023%20Photos/ICT%20Department/ict%201_img_3758.JPG">
 <p>